dennis2018/Create-a-Simple-and-Secure-Node-App/README.md

 Additionally, you'll learn to streamline your Node.js development workflow by using nodemon to restart the server and browser-sync to reload the browser whenever relevant source files change.

 ## What You Will Build

+To make this exercise fun and appealing, you'll build a login portal for a fictional restaurant named toodyREST that specializes in making delicious food for developerHub.
+Using server-side rendering (SSR), the web app will consist of two views: a public login screen and a protected account information screen.

+## Prerequisites
+- Basic understanding of Node.js and JavaScript.

+- A terminal app for MacOS and Linux or PowerShell for Windows.

+- Node.js v8+ and a Node.js package manager installed locally.